niklasjohannes/website/content/home/about.md

 I'm currently a PhD candidate at the Behavioural Science Institute.
 My main research interests concern mobile  technologies, in particular, whether the permanent availability via smartphones can lead to a state of vigilance.

 The project deals with the effects of such vigilance on cognitive processes and the question how these effects might occur.
-I mostly do experiments and surveys.
+I mostly conduct experiments and surveys.
 My supervisors are [Harm Veling] (https://harmveling.wordpress.com/) and [Moniek Buijzen] (https://www.ru.nl/personen/buijzen-m/).